On July 1st, Mets fans wish each other Happy Bobby Bonilla Day.

 With the advent of remote work this possibility is now even more accessible to most professionals.

 The deferment deal had a guaranteed 8% interest rate attached to it.
-Although you might get higher returns by dollar-cost averaging in the stock market or investing in real estate syndication deals, Bobby Bonilla Plan is a guaranteed 8% return on an investment every year and without the volatility or risk present in other assets.
+Although you might get higher returns by investing in the stock market or investing in real estate syndication deals, Bobby Bonilla Plan is a guaranteed 8% return on an investment every year and without the volatility or risk present in other assets.

 You and I can have a similar guaranteed return by opting to delay receiving social security benefits.
 The Social Security System pays retirees an extra 8% each year to wait to claim benefits up to age 70.